 Cowboys, Wet T-Shirts and Trash Bags: A Tale of Three Bon Jovi ‘Slippery When Wet’ Album Covers

-Released on Aug.
-18, 1986, Slippery When Wet made Bon Jovi international superstars – but not before they went through three wildly different concepts for the album artwork.
+Slippery When Wet made Bon Jovi international superstars after its arrival on Aug.
+18, 1986 – but not before they went through three wildly different concepts for the album artwork.

 The record's title also changed during this process.
 It was originally going to be called Wanted Dead or Alive, after one of the many soon-to-be smash hits it contained.
 Bon Jovi posed for the cover all dressed up in cowboy gear in a remote town near Vancouver, Canada, where they were recording.
 "It looked a little bit put on, and we were kind of unhappy with it," guitarist Richie Sambora told VH1.
 (A photo from these sessions was used on the "Wanted Dead or Alive" single.)